 Another possibility is that with Bitcoin futures starting (the stock market investment option), many traders and financial institutions will use this as an opportunity to undermine already shaky public trust in the technology, and short Bitcoin to force the value to drop.

 How do I get cryptocurrency?

 All you really need is a bitcoin or altcoin wallet and you can start accepting cryptocurrencies and storing them.
 At the moment, this basically means you’ll need to go to a cryptocurrency exchange if you don’t know anyone who will trade you them for real money.
 There are a lot of exchanges around the world, the most popular ones being:

-(but not available in Japan yet; you need a phone number, address and bank in a country that they support).
-As far as I know you’ll need a VPN to even get it to work in Japan.
+…but not available in Japan yet; you need a phone number, address and bank in a country that they support.

 Both available in Japan, but I haven’t used either and can’t comment on their process.

 Other well known exchanges include CEX.IO, BitFinex, Kraken

 The most well known exchange in Japan – bitFlyer (English link)